chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 The range of a Word Variable is understood to be the Language **L** from the Words are being drawn.

-With these definitions, the hierarchy of relationships that exist between a Word *α*, its Language **L** and the set of all Strings **S** are given by,
+With these definitions, the hierarchy of relationships that exist between a Word *α*, its Language **L** and the set of all Strings **S** is given by,

     1. α ∈ L
     2. α ∈ S
     3. L ⊂ S

-To clarify the relationship between Strings, Words and Language,
+To clarify the relationship between Strings, Words and Language in plain language,

     1. All Words belong to a Language.
     2. All Words belong to the set of all Strings
     3. Language is a subset of the set of all Strings.
     4. Not all Strings are Words.

 As mentioned several times, all linguistic entities in the formal system being built are defined on the domain of Strings.
 Words and Characters are different types of Strings, while a Language is a subset of Strings.
-Because Words are Strings, defining their equality is a simple matter as referring back to the definition of String Equality.
+Because Words are Strings, defining their equality is a simple matter of referring back to the definition of String Equality.

 **Definition 1.2.3: Word Equality**

-Let α and β be words in L. Then α = β if and only if α and β are equal as Strings (according to Definition 1.1.5). ∎
+Let *α* and *β* be words in **L**.
+Then *α = β* if and only if *α* and *β* are equal as Strings (according to Definition 1.1.4). ∎

-The goal of the current analysis is to leave the semantic interpretation of Words in a Language as ambiguous as possible.
-This ambiguity, it is hoped, will leave the results of the analysis applicable to palindromic structures in a variety of languages.
-This section details the minimal *necessary* assumptions that are placed on any String to be considered an element of a Language **L**, i.e. a Word.
-The axiom listed in this section is not *sufficient*; in other words, it is possible for a String to satisfy this axioms without being an element of a Language, but any Word that belongs to a Language must satisfy the axiom.
+The next axiom represents the minimal *necessary* assumptions that are placed on any String to be considered an element of a Language **L**, i.e. a Word.
+The axiom listed in this section is not *sufficient*; in other words, it is possible for a String to satisfy this axiom without being an element of a Language, but any Word that belongs to a Language must satisfy the axiom.

 Let **L** be a Language.
 Let *α* be a Word from Language **L**.
-Let **Α** be the Character leve representation of *α*.
-Let *ⲁ*:sub:`i` be the *i*:sup:`th` Character of the Word.
+Let **Α** be the Character level representation of *α*.
+Let *ⲁ* be a Character in the Word.

 **Axiom W.1: The Discovery Axiom**

-    ∀ α ∈ L: ∀ (i, ⲁ) ∈ Α: (l(α) ≠ 0) ∧ (ⲁ:sub:`i` ≠ σ) ∎
+    ∀ α ∈ L: ∀ (i, ⲁ) ∈ Α: (l(α) ≠ 0) ∧ (ⲁ ≠ σ) ∎

-There are two conjuncts in the Discovery Axiom and each of them captures a noteworthy assumption that are made about Words in a Language.
+There are two conjuncts in the Discovery Axiom and each of them captures a noteworthy assumption that is being made about Words in a Language.
 The first conjunct, (l(α) ≠ 0), will be used to prove some fundamental properties of Words in the next section.
-In essence, the condition that a Word's String Length not be zero is serving a dual purpose.
+In essence, this condition that a Word's String Length cannot be equal to zero serves a dual purpose.
 First, by Definition 1.1.2, it is ensuring the Empty Character cannot be a Character in a Word (this fact will be more rigorously proven in Theorem 1.2.4 below), preventing vacuous semantic content.

-In order for a Word to be distinguished as the same Word, there must be dimensions of comparision.
+Second, in order for two Words to be distinguished as the same Word, there must be dimensions of comparision over which to assert the equality.
 One must have some criteria for saying *this* linguistic entity is equal to that *that* linguistic entity.
-String Length serves as one of the two dimensions for a Word to a manifest.
+String Length serves as one of the two dimensions for a Word necessary for a word to be "embodied" in a medium (the other being the inherent ordinality of Characters in a Word).
 In other words, the concept of String Length is foundational to the discovery of Words from the set of all Strings **S**.
 One must be able to discard those Strings possessing null content before one can engage in Language.

-While the definition of String Length precludes the inclusion of the Empty Character in a Word, there is no such restriction on the Delimiter.
-In essence, this Axiom capture the common-sense notion that a Word from a Language cannot contain a Delimiter; Instead, Delimiters are what separate Words from one another in a String.
+While the definition of String Length precludes the inclusion of the Empty Character in a Word, there is no such restriction on the Delimiter, hence the second conjunct of the Discovery Axiom.
+This conjunt captures the common-sense notion that a Word from a Language cannot contain a Delimiter; Instead, Delimiters are what separate Words from one another in a String.

+It is these two purely syntactical properties that allow a user of Language to separate Words from the arbitrary chaos of Strings, preparing them for the assignment of semantic content.

 Theorems
 ^^^^^^^^

 The next theorems establish some basic results about Words in a Language within this formalization.
 All of these theorems should conform to the common sense notion of Words.
-The first theorem provides a rigorous formalization of the inituitive notion that every Character in a Word is contained in the Word.

-**Theorem** ∀ α ∈ L:  αε = εα = α
+**Theorem 1.2.1** ∀ α ∈ L:  αε = εα = α

-This theorem can be stated in natural language as follows: For every Word in a Language, concatenating the Word with the empty string ε on either side results in the Word itself.
+This theorem can be stated in natural language as follows: For every Word in a Language, concatenating the Word with the empty String *ε* on either side results in the Word itself.

 Let *α* be an arbitrary word in **L**.
-By Definition, *α* is a string of characters, and *l(α)* is the number of non-Empty Characters in *α*.
+By Definition 1.2.2, *α* is a String of characters.
+By Definition 1.1.2, *l(α)* is the number of non-Empty Characters in *α*.

-By definition, ε is the empty string, and *l(ε) = 0*.
-By the definition of concatenation, the concatenation of any String *s* with *ε* results in a new string with the same Characters as *s* in the same order.
+Consider *ε*, the empty string.
+By Definition 1.1.2, *l(ε) = 0*.
+By Definition 1.1.1, the concatenation of any String *s* with *ε* results in a new string with the same Characters as *s* in the same order.

 Therefore, *αε* and *εα* are both Strings with the same Characters as *α* in the same order.
-Since *α* is a Word in **L** and concatenation with *ε* does not change its length or order of Characters, by Theorem 3.2.6, *αε = εα = α*.
+Since *α* is a Word in **L** and concatenation with *ε* does not change its length or order of Characters.
+Thus, by Definition 1.2.3, *αε = εα = α*.

 Since *α* was arbitrary, this can be generalized:

     ∀ α ∈ L: αε = εα = α ∎

-**Theorem 1.2.1** ∀ α ∈ L : ∀ i ∈ (i, ⲁ) ∈  Α: ( ⲁ ⊂:sub:`s` α)
+**Theorem 1.2.2** ∀ α ∈ L : ∀ (i, ⲁ) ∈  Α: (ⲁ ⊂:sub:`s` α)

 This theorem can be stated in natural language as follows: All Characters in a Word are contained in the Word.

 Assume *α ∈* **L**.
 Let (*i*, *ⲁ*) be the *i*:sup:`th` ordered pair in its Character level representation **Α**.
 By the Axiom W.1, since *α ∈* **L**, *l(α) ≠ 0* and thus it must have at least one non-Empty Character *ⲁ*.

-Consider the String *s* with a single Character *𝔟*:sub:`1` = *ⲁ*.
+Consider the String *s* with a single Character *𝔟*:sub:`1` *= ⲁ*.

     s = ⲁ

-Clearly, by Definition 1.1.2, l(s) = 1.
+Clearly, by Definition 1.1.2, *l(s) = 1*.
 To show that *s* is contained in *α*, a strictly increasing and consecutive function that maps the Characters in *s* to the Characters in *α* must be found.
 Since *l(s) = 1*, this can be defined simply as,

     f(1) = i

 For any value of *i*.
-Therefore, by Definition 1.1.5,
+Therefore, by Definition 1.1.7,

     ⲁ ⊂ α